 - FAQs for Supervisors and Host Sites

 - Information for Current AmeriCorps JD Members

 - Resources for 2013 AmeriCorps JD Priority Areas

-Our current priority areas are Employment, Veterans and Disaster.
-If you will spend at least 50% of your time serving assisting clients with removing barriers to employment, or working with veterans or victims of a federally recognized disaster, you will be eligible to participate in the AmeriCorps JD program in the Fall and Spring semesters.
-Applications for law students who will serve with nonprofit legal organizations providing legal services to low-income clients will open around February 2015.
+Our current priority areas are Employment, Housing, Veterans, and Disaster.
+If you will spend at least 50% of your time providing legal services to clients in one of these areas, you will be eligible to participate in the AmeriCorps JD program in the Fall and Spring semesters.
+Applications for law students who will serve with nonprofit legal organizations providing legal services to low-income clients in any area of law will open around February 2015.

 - Gain first-hand experience and legal skills in areas such as client intake, representation and legal research and writing;

 - Complete at least 300 hours of service;

 - Earn a $1,212 Segal AmeriCorps Education Award voucher that can be used within the next seven years to pay current educational expenses or qualified student loans;

 - Have access to Equal Justice Works’ network of alumni, as well as our experience and expertise as the nation’s largest provider of public interest opportunities for law students and attorneys; and

 - Become an official member of AmeriCorps, one of the largest national service networks in U.S. history.